You can now take the SPI examination online from home, at any time of the year. Learn more!

 The scaled score is not a percentage of correct answers, nor is it built on a “curve” where a certain percentage of scores would pass and a certain percentage would fail.
 To learn more, visit Notification of Results and Scoring.

 You can receive a score report at the test center once you complete the examination.
+Additionally, your score report will be available in your Pearson VUE account.
 The Pass or Fail results will then be posted to your secure MY ARDMS account within the next week.

 Candidates receiving a confirmed passing score on all required examinations and meeting all other requirements will be awarded a certification, effective the date the final examination was taken.
 For information on the ARDMS’ scoring methods, visit Notification of Results and Scoring.

-Candidates who do not pass are invited to re-apply.
+Candidates who do not pass are invited to re-apply but must wait 60 days between attempts.

 When submitting your ARDMS application, you consent to us releasing your examination results to your educational program.